The Beautiful Gypsy Cob

 In order to create the type of horse that was most useful to the Romany, several breeds of horses were used.
 Those breeds that were most influential in the Gypsy Cob were: The Shire, the Clydesdale with Friesian being used in the breeding of the other two.
-Large horses were costly to keep so to control the size of the Gypsy Cob the Romany Gypsies used the Dales Pony which heavily influenced the horses type and the Fell pony to a lesser extent.
+Large horses were costly to keep so to control their size, the Romany Gypsies used the Dales Pony which heavily influenced the horses type and the Fell pony to a lesser extent.
 Another influence came from the Section D Welch Cob which increased the trot and movement of the horse.

 Until now, the Gypsy Cob was not a registered breed.
 While breeding these magical horses was careful and deliberate, the detailed history of the breed bloodlines was kept in the collective memory of the families who bred them for many generations.
-Due to the recent interest in the importation of Gypsy horses, registries are being established here and abroad to protect and continue the established bloodlines.
+Due to the recent interest in the importation of Gypsy horses, registries have been established here and abroad to protect and continue the established bloodlines.

-Many names are associated with the Gypsy type horse; Colored Horse , Gypsy Cob, Tinker and most recently in the US Gypsy Vanner are a few.
+Many names are associated with the Gypsy type horse; Colored Horse , Gypsy Cob, Tinker, Irish Cob, Travelers Horse, Irish Horse and most recently in the US Gypsy Vanner are a few.